Divi Little Bay Beach & Racquet Club

 Little Bay Beach, Sint Maarten & Saint Martin

 Post your timeshare at Divi Little Bay Beach & Racquet Club for rent or sale in less than five minutes!

 Sint Maarten provides the European charm.
 Nature provides the unspoiled beauty.
 And Divi provides the perfect getaway at Little Bay Beach & Racquet Club, located on a palm-fringed beach, just minutes from the quaint Dutch capital of Philipsburg.
-Freshwater pools, tennis, water sports and an beach are available on site.
+Enjoy five swimming pools, several restaurants right on-site and even sunset and dinner cruises right at the resort.
 When the sun goes down, drink, dine, and dance at Little Bay, or step out for a lively night on the town.

 Back to reviewsResort review

 We bought our first unit 7 years ago and never looked back.today we have 2 units and love it.this is heaven